thesold/laravel-media-manager/README.md

 ## Drivers

 Currently the only available driver is Cloudinary.
-You will need a cloudinary account.
+You will need a free cloudinary account.

 ```sh
 # .env